 Denise Meringolo, Associate Professor, History, and Director of Public History

-Meringolo’s community-engaged public humanities research promotes and supports existing communities that surround UMBC.
+Meringolo’s community-engaged public humanities research promotes and supports the communities that surround UMBC.
 She is dedicated to creating knowledge with and for underrepresented communities.
-Meringolo was awarded the prestigious Whiting Foundation Fellowship in 2018-19 for her outstanding work in creating an open digital repository for community members to share images, oral histories, and videos in the wake of the Baltimore Uprising.
+Meringolo was awarded the prestigious Whiting Foundation Fellowship in 2018-2019 for her work in creating an open digital repository for community members to share images, oral histories, and videos in the wake of the Baltimore Uprising.
 As a Whiting Fellow, Meringolo worked with Baltimore high school teachers and students to develop interpretations about the historical roots of racial injustice and political unrest in the city in which they live and go to school.

 Meringolo earned a B.A. in American studies from The George Washington University, an M.A. in English from the University of Maryland, College Park, and her Ph.D. in American studies from The George Washington University.